danofhisword/danofhisword.github.io/_posts/2014-09-20-manually-dropwizard-validation.markdown

 ---
 layout: post
-title:  "Going Manual on DropWizard Validation"
+title:  "Going Manual on Dropwizard Validation"
 date:   2014-09-18 17:06:35
 categories: dev dropwizard
 ---

-DropWizard resources support some great declarative [validation][dwvalidation] with the @Valid annotation.
+Dropwizard resources support some great declarative [validation][dwvalidation] with the @Valid annotation.

 However, Dropwizard does marshall the errors out to a response object for you and hides some of the underlying details whilst also string formatting a little.
 See [ConstraintViolationExceptionMapper][dwConstraintViolationExceptionMapper] and [ConstraintViolations][dwConstraintViolations] format method.

-If the default DropWizard behaviour meets your needs (often the case) you can stop reading now!
+If the default Dropwizard behaviour meets your needs (often the case) you can stop reading now!

 For my scenario, I wanted to keep the nice declaritive validation, but get a bit more insight into the error and also control of the response.